All Episodes

 Right.

-Like Portland is a great example of it.
+Like, Portland is a great example.

-I mean, th things can just get bad and then stay bad and then get worse and then just keep getting worse and stay worse.
+I mean, things can just get bad and then stay bad and then get worse and then just keep getting worse and stay worse.

 If people are distracted by Uber Eats, Deliveroo, Netflix, Disney Plus, they'll be sound as a pound.